 Sony RX10 IV versus Canon 40D

-The Sony Cyber-shot DSC-RX10 IV and the Canon EOS 40D are two enthusiast cameras that were announced, respectively, in September 2017 and August 2007.
+The Sony Cyber-shot DSC-RX10 IV and the Canon EOS 40D are two enthusiast cameras that were revealed to the public, respectively, in September 2017 and August 2007.
 The RX10 IV is a fixed lens compact, while the 40D is a DSLR.
 The cameras are based on an one-inch (RX10 IV) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 10.1 MP.

 An illustration of the physical size and weight of the Sony RX10 IV and the Canon 40D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX10 IV – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is notably larger (26 percent) than the Sony RX10 IV.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is considerably larger (123 percent) than the Sony RX10 IV.
 It is worth mentioning in this context that the RX10 IV is splash and dust resistant, while the 40D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens build in, whereas the 40D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the 40D and their specifications in the Canon EF Lens Catalog.